shuzhenggao/HINT/README.md

 # HINT

-The repo of our ICSE 2024 submission "Learning in the Wild: Towards Leveraging Unlabeled Data for Effectively Tuning Pre-trained Code Models".
+The repo of our ICSE 2024 paper "Learning in the Wild: Towards Leveraging Unlabeled Data for Effectively Tuning Pre-trained Code Models".

 ## Dependency